-At The Architect Builders Collaborative, as the name suggests, we don’t just make sure that our designs are accessible to all, but we include the Builders and others in the Designing in the first place.
+At Collaborative Architecture, as the name suggests, we don’t just make sure that our designs are accessible to all, but we include the Builders and others in the Designing in the first place.
 We are NOT Builders, but we ARE great at Collaboration.

 It takes many people working together to create any building, but green buildings take an extra effort at coordination, and ensuring that we are all singing from the same songbook.
 The coolest eco-friendly materials and the greatest technical details on their own won’t make for a green building without the active engagement of the tradespeople who are putting it all together – often in tough, dirty, and uncomfortable conditions.